-So we know that training with a partner can help your physical performance and the results that the training is giving.
+So we know that training with a partner can help your physical performance and the training results.
 It can also give you a chance to voice your thoughts over a productive training session so that you make friends along the way.
 You can talk through things with someone else about life in general, or specifically about ways to improve your training.
 Either way, the social aspect of training is always a good thing to experience.

 Anxiety, Depression & Self Esteem

-When looking more specifically into mental health, there are also a lot of different ways boxing can help to deal with many of the symptoms of anxiety and depression.
+When looking more specifically into mental health, there are also many different ways boxing can help deal with many of the symptoms of anxiety and depression.
 Most of these ways do stem from the points above, but they aren’t limited to them.
-Boxing can be an excellent place to draw some added confidence from as you become more comfortable with your training.
+In addition, boxing can be an excellent place to draw some added confidence as you become more comfortable with your training.

 Focus, Concentration & Strategy

-Finally, there are more benefits, specifically to boxing than a lot of other exercises as well.
+Finally, there are more benefits, specifically to boxing, than many other exercises.
 Boxing is a great way to learn how to train tactically to reach your goals.
-You may be training to improve your strength but stay in your means with weight classes.
+For example, you may be training to improve your strength but stay within your means with weight classes.
 On the flip side, you may be training to improve your cardio health or weight loss.
 Either way, you need to train smart, and you'll pick this up quickly.

-The technique that boxing requires is another awesome way to do this too, though.
-As you train more and more, you'll begin to find your own style of training and fighting.
-You'll start creating your own boxing persona and learn how to deal with different situations in the best possible way and keep the upper hand.
+The technique that boxing requires is another awesome way to do this, too.
+As you train more, find your own style of training and fighting.
+You’ll start creating your own boxing persona and learn how to deal with different situations in the best possible way and keep the upper hand.